NoOverflow/BundleDotNet/bundle/src/QrApi.md

 # Using this library in a .NET Blazor server

 Now, wouldn't it be nice if we could generate these QRs by simply making a request to an API ?
-If you look in this repository you'll find a file TODO:NAMEIT containing a collection of postman requests.
+If you look in this repository you'll find a file in the postman folder containing a collection of postman requests.
 Your job is to deploy a .NET Blazor server hosting an API that can respond to these requests by generating a QR Code using your own library (QrLib).

 ## Create a .NET Blazor Server project